Brprb08/orbital-control-simulator/TECHNICAL_README.md

 - **Thrust:** Instant/continuous vectors in standard orbital directions
 - **Rendering:** GPU-predicted trajectory lines
 - **TLE Support:** Users can initialize satellites using standard TLE format (see section [TLE Parsing](#tle-parsing))
 - **Maneuver Nodes (early):** Select from standard burn directions and place maneuver nodes along the orbit.
-Nodes automatically execute when the satellite reaches their position in orbit.
-Burn is fixed (5s @ 1N).
+Nodes automatically execute when the satellite reaches the specified point in its orbit.
+Each burn currently applies a fixed impulse: 5 seconds at 1 newton.
 Slider-based node positioning is functional but approximate.
 Visuals show before/after trajectories on burn.

 ---